 The second generation of DPIs have become either established on the market or are a significant way along the approval process.
 These have been a great success story in improving inhaled drug delivery.
 However, we now have to tackle the technical and regulatory issues with ‘generic’ inhalers and their approval.
 The development of triple therapies is well underway and these bring about their own challenges of formulation and bioequivalence.
 Amazingly, new DPIs are still being created, with some moving in to development programmes.
 One of the areas where much study and recent guidance has been applied is in considering the patient use, compliance and human factors associated with DPIs.
 These linked topics are creating a whole new area that requires better understanding during product development and associated studies.

-This conference aims to: address many of the issues around generic inhalers, provide case studies of bioequivalence testing, focus on the difficult formulation challenges and the strategies used so that they may be overcome, and to discuss in-depth patient and human factor issues when developing a DPI to gain regulatory approval.
+This conference will address many of the issues around generic inhalers, provide case studies of bioequivalence testing, focus on the difficult formulation challenges and the strategies used so that they may be overcome, and discuss in-depth patient and human factor issues when developing a DPI to gain regulatory approval.

 Those involved in

 Design and characterisation of breath actuation mechanisms (BAMs)

 Methods for the determination of delivered-dose uniformity and aerodynamic particle size distributions of DPIs

 Sampling and analysis of inhalation devices in accordance with ISO 18562

 Development of a new moisture-resistant DPI which performs well irrespective of orientation

 How can the physicochemical properties of DPIs and their stability impact product performance?
 A process and delivery perspective